khoutz182/hobby-log/static/resume.typ

 #resume-item[
-  - Worked on the activations team writing and maintaining Java applications, increasing reliability, maintainability, and visibility in to the pipeline
+  - Worked on the activations team writing and maintaining Java applications, increasing reliability, maintainability, and visibility into the pipeline
   - Reduced processing time from hours to 15 minutes for batch jobs by converting a web application to run in a container and orchestrated by AWS Batch
   - Technologies used: Java, Kotlin, Terraform, Docker, AWS Batch, Step Functions,